atayikilmaz/fe-url-shortener/README.md

 ## Getting Started

-1. Visit the Pielyn website at [https://www.pielyn.com/](https://www.pielyn.com/)
+1. Visit the Pielyn website in [here](https://fe-url-shortener-omega.vercel.app/)
 2. Enter the URL you want to shorten
 4. Click the "Create Shortened Url" button
 5. Copy the shortened URL and share it with others